Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-bugs-register-alert-error.png" >
 </details

-When testing the functionalities of the app, I came across some unexpected behaviour.
+When testing the functionalities of the app, I came across an unexpected behaviour.
 When I registered as a new user and got the Django success message showing, I noticed that a bullet point with the same success message was rendered as HTML text at the bottom of the page.
-Unfortunately I tried to replicate the bug from my own MacBook and iPhone as well as some friends' but it cannot be replicated consistently.
-For this reason, the relevant bug ticket was kept open in the C'est la V User Stories board in GitHub.
+Unfortunately, I repeatedly tried to replicate the bug from my own MacBook and iPhone as well as from some friends' devices but it could not be replicated consistently.
+For this reason, the relevant ticket was kept open in the C'est la V User Stories board in GitHub.
-It is worth noting that this bug does not negatively affect any functionality of the app in the slightest.
+It is worth noting that this bug does not affect the functionality of the app in the slightest.

 ## Technologies Used